 - In March, attacks by armed militants in downtown Ouagadougou targeted the military’s headquarters and the French embassy, claiming at least 30 lives.
 The security situation also continued to deteriorate in the north and east as Islamic militants carried out regular attacks.
 In response to the growing crisis, President Kaboré declared a state of emergency in December.

 - In July, the parliament passed a new electoral code that drew criticism from opposition parties for making it more difficult for people living abroad to register and vote.

 POLITICAL RIGHTS: 23 / 40

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 2 / 4

-The president is chief of state and is directly elected to up to two five-year terms.
+The president is head of state and is directly elected to no more than two five-year terms.
 Roch Marc Christian Kaboré, of the People’s Movement for Progress (MPP), won the 2015 presidential election with just over 53 percent of the vote.
-Observers described the elections as the freest, fairest, and most competitive ever to be held in the country.
+Observers described the election as the most competitive ever to be held in the country.
 However, a number of politicians who had supported an ultimately unsuccessful attempt by former president Blaise Compaoré to amend the constitution to allow himself a third presidential term were barred from contesting the election.
-(Compaoré’s 2014 move to amend the constitution had prompted profound political instability and violent protests, prompting the dissolution of the National Assembly by the military; Compaoré subsequently stepped down from office.
-Following a brief period of military rule, a transitional government was established in late 2014, and administered presidential and parliamentary elections in 2015.)
+(Compaoré’s 2014 move to amend the constitution had prompted profound political instability and violent protests; Compaoré subsequently stepped down from office.
+Following 16 days of provisional military control, a transitional government was established in late 2014, and administered presidential and parliamentary elections in 2015.)